Cooperate-Project/EnterpriseArchitectBridgeDBUtil/README.md

-  -c, --clear              Creates statements to empty all trigger tables -v, --verbose            Enables detailed console output -d, --debug <file>       Prints all parsed Tables and Columns into an debug file -t, --timeout <seconds>  Timeout until new logging entries get removed.
+  -c, --clear              Creates statements to empty all trigger tables -v, --verbose            Enables detailed console output -d, --debug <file>       Prints all parsed Tables and Columns into an debug file -e, --event <minutes>    Event interval when old logging entries get removed.
 Set to 0 or -1 to disable removal.
   -e, --exclude <type>,<type>,...
                            Does not print specific hibernate-types (ID, Property, ManyToOne, Bag, CompositeID).
 Default: Bag -r, --reset              Creates statements to drop all tables and triggers